Phyks/replot/README.md

     <dt>Saner default plots</dt>
     <dd>Matplotlib plots are quite ugly by default, colors are not really
     suited for optimal black and white print, or ease reading for colorblind people.
-This module defines a clean default colorscheme to solve it.</dd>
+This module defines a clean default colorscheme to solve it (based on Colorbrewer Q10 palette).
+It also provides direct access to the Tableau10 and Colorbrewer Q9 palettes.</dd>

     <dt>Support <code>with</code> statement</dt>
     <dd>Ever got tired of having to start any figure with a call to